Efficient Reward Poisoning Attacks on Online Deep Reinforcement Learning: Poisoning Attack Methods

 For the AE attack, if the per-step perturbation $\Delta$ is sufficiently large (i.e., satisfies the constraint above), the $\epsilon$-optimal policies in the adversarial environment are always $r$-far from $\pi^\dagger$.
 Since the actions that will be perturbed by the attacker are all sub-optimal actions that the agent will not frequently explore, the number of training steps to be corrupted by the attack is limited.
-Although in many cases, the policies that never take some actions at every state have low performance, there are cases where such policies have sub-optimal yet decent performance.
+Theorem \ref{thm:AE} implies that the performance degradation (the gap between $V$ and $V^*$) induced by the AE attack depends on the highest performance of the policies that are $r$-far from $\pi^\dagger$.
+According to our discussion before, in many cases, the policies that never take some actions in every state have low performance, then the performance degradation will be large.
+Though we note that there are cases where such policies have sub-optimal yet decent performance.

 Consider environments where policies of high performance have very distinct behaviors.
 In these environments, the sub-optimality in the outcome induced by taking a non-optimal action at any state is limited, as one can still find a sub-optimal yet high-performing policy after taking a non-optimal action.
 As a result, policies failing to take optimal actions in some states do not necessarily have low performance.
 For example, consider a simple maze problem where there is no wall.
 The AE attack can make the agent believe that at each position, it should not take a particular direction.
 Since at each position, there are always paths that reach the exit without moving in that particular direction, the agent may still find a path to the exit in a maze.
 Such a path may take more steps to reach the exit compared to the optimal path, but its sub-optimality in performance is limited compared to the paths which cannot reach the exit.
 To handle these cases, we propose another adversarial MDP attack.